I’m Liv. I’m a cellist and ethnomusicologist. I grew up in Manchester, studied classical music (cello and piano) and now live in Edinburgh, UK.

-Liv is a cellist and ethnomusicologist living in the UK.
-In the year 2000, she began to study world music after years of Western classical training and even more years’ experience of teaching the cello.
+In the year 2000, I began to study non-Western musics and became interested in different ways of learning, after years of classical training and even more years’ teaching young people to play the cello.

-Liv’s Music World springs from my curiosity about music.
+Liv’s Music World grew out of my curiosity about music.

 It’s for anyone who, like me, loves music and loves living in a diverse, multi-cultural world.
-I believe that a shared curiosity about music is a great starting point for connecting people who otherwise might never meet.
-If you enjoy Western classical music but would like to find out more about the world’s many other musics, or vice versa, subscribe to Liv’s Music World to receive newly published articles on anything music-related that has aroused my curiosity.
+I believe that a shared curiosity about music is a great starting point for connecting people.
+I hope you find something to spark your interest, as I share my musical encounters with you.

 What do the following have in common: ‘She Loves You’ by the Beatles; ‘Waltz’ from Tchaikovsky’s ‘Swan Lake’; ‘A Spoonful of Sugar’ from ‘Mary Poppins’; ‘Take 5’ by Dave Brubeck; Elgar’s Cello Concerto; ‘Clapping Music’ by Steve Reich; West African drumming; Chinese Silk and Bamboo music; Indian classical music and Indonesian Gamelan?